Tanjasta/pands-problem-sheet/README.md

 #### Task 8 - Histogram
-Task 8: write a program called plottask.py that displays: a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range [0, 10], on the one set of axes.
+Task 8: Write a Python program named 'plottask.py' that displays a histogram of a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2, and a plot of the function h(x)=x3 in the range [0, 10] on the same set of axes.
+The program should generate a pop-up window that displays both the histogram and the plot.
+A file named 'plottask.py' has been created to work on solutions for this task.
+When you run the program, it will display the histogram and the plot as described above.

 *References*
 https://web.microsoftstream.com/video/1eb0d09e-7c91-4fe0-af5f-4ad8d6546dac